jst-cyr/YouTubeCompetitorDashboard/Lesson10-AzureFunctionsSecrets/README.md

 1. Enable Azure RBAC by switching from *Vault access policy* to **Azure role-based access control**
 1. Go to the **Access control (IAM)** for the vault to add a new policy.
 1. Click *Add role assignment* button and make these selections:
-    * Role: Key Vault Reader
+    * Role: Key Vault Secrets User
     * Members: Assign access to 'Managed identity'
     * Members: *Select members* and then select options to get to your subscription and eventually select your Function app.
 1. Click *Review + assign* and save your changes.
 The role assignment will be added to IAM!